christerjohansson/learn-react-now/coding-style/README.md

 **Disclaimer:**

-This section is purely to familiarize oneself with different coding styles out there.
-It is not a set of coding standards or conventions!
+This chapter is purely focused on familiarizing yourself with different coding styles.
+It is not a set of coding standards nor conventions.